Coba Ruins and Everything About Visiting

 History of Coba Ruins

 Here is a little history about Coba ruins.
-There are lakes in this area (which are rare in the peninsula) attracted Mayan settlers from earliest times but a strong population growth in the area did not occur until around 100 AD.
+There are lakes in this area (which are rare in the peninsula) attracted Maya settlers from earliest times but a strong population growth in the area did not occur until around 100 AD.
 Between 200 AD and 600 AD, Coba controlled a vast area, including the north of the state of Quintana Roo and areas in the east of the state of Yucatan.

 After 600 AD, the emergence of powerful city states of the Puuc culture and the emergence of Chichén Itza challenged the control of Coba, which had more closer ties, both cultural and economic, with the more southern Mayan centers of the Petén (what is now as Guatemala and the border with Mexico).